suzzet31/Frubbiee/README.md

  * Delete pages/categories/recipes using the delete functionalities in the cancle and done button

-When a user submits an edit task form, they are sending their updated task data to the database

 ### Running the tests

 To run the automated tests for this system